EdDataScienceEES/tutorial-RachelBrown03/README.md

 # Investigating The Central Limit Theorem - materials
-### Learn how the Central Limit Theorem helps analyse and visualize ecological data distributions
+### Learn how the Central Limit Theorem helps analyse and visualise ecological data distributions
 ### By Rachel Brown (s2206797@ed.ac.uk)

 **This repository contains materials relating to the tutorial produced for the assignment for the course Data Science in Ecology and Environmental Science 2024.**